Our Services

 Published on: 2/24/2026

-Painful, inflamed bumps after shaving are often ingrown hairs caused by a trapped hair that triggers inflammation, sometimes progressing to infection such as folliculitis, a boil, or a carbuncle.
+Painful, inflamed bumps after shaving are most often ingrown hairs, where trapped hair triggers inflammation that can progress to infection such as folliculitis, a furuncle (boil), or a carbuncle (cluster of boils).

 Let's break down what's happening under your skin and when it's time to seek medical care.